Dmitry Medvedev: Personnel appointments

-On 8 May 2008, Dmitry Medvedev appointed Putin Prime Minister of Russia as he had promised during his election campaign.
+On 8 May 2008, Dmitry Medvedev appointed Putin as Prime Minister of Russia as he had promised during his election campaign.
 The nomination was approved by the State Duma with a clear majority of 392–56, with only Communist Party of the Russian Federation deputies voting against.

-12 May 2008, Putin proposed the list of names for his new cabinet which Medvedev approved.
+On 12 May 2008, Putin proposed the list of names for his new cabinet which Medvedev approved.
 Most of the personnel remained unchanged from the period of Putin's initial presidency but there were several high-profile changes.
-The Minister of Justice, Vladimir Ustinov was replaced by Aleksandr Konovalov; the Minister of Energy, Viktor Khristenko was replaced with Sergei Shmatko; the Minister of Communications, Leonid Reiman was replaced with Igor Shchyogolev and Vitaliy Mutko received the newly created position of Minister of Sports, Tourism and Youth policy.
+The Minister of Justice, Vladimir Ustinov was replaced by Medvedev's former student Aleksandr Konovalov; the Minister of Energy, Viktor Khristenko was replaced with Sergei Shmatko; the Minister of Communications, Leonid Reiman was replaced with Igor Shchyogolev and Vitaliy Mutko received the newly created position of Minister of Sports, Tourism and Youth Policy.

 In the presidential administration, Medvedev replaced Sergei Sobyanin with Sergei Naryshkin as the head of the administration.
-The head of the Federal Security Service, Nikolai Patrushev, was replaced with Alexander Bortnikov.
+The director of the Federal Security Service, Nikolai Patrushev, was replaced with Alexander Bortnikov.
 Medvedev's economic adviser Arkady Dvorkovich and his press attaché Natalya Timakova became part of the president's core team.
-Medvedev's old classmate from his student years, Konstantin Chuichenko, became his personal assistant.
+Medvedev's old classmate from his student years, Konstantin Chuychenko, became his personal assistant.

 Medvedev was reported to have taken care not to upset the balance of different factions in the presidential administration and in the government.
 However, the influence of the powerful security/military-related siloviki weakened after Medvedev's inauguration for the first time in 20 years.
 In their place, Medvedev brought in the so-called civiliki, a network of St. Petersburg civil law scholars preferred by Medvedev for high positions.

 "Tandem rule"

 From the beginning of Medvedev's tenure, the nature of his presidency and his relationship with Putin was subject to considerable media speculation.
 In a unique situation in the Russian Federation's political history, the constitutionally powerful president was now flanked with a highly influential prime minister (Putin), who also remained the country's most popular politician.
 Previous prime ministers had proven to be almost completely subordinate to the president and none of them had enjoyed strong public approval, with Yevgeny Primakov and Putin's previous tenure (1999–2000) as prime minister under Boris Yeltsin being the only exceptions.
 Journalists quickly dubbed the new system with a practically dual-headed executive as "government by tandem" or "tandemocracy", with Medvedev and Putin called the "ruling tandem".

 Daniel Treisman has argued that early in Medvedev's presidency, Putin seemed ready to disengage and started withdrawing to the background.
-In the first year of Medvedev's presidency, two external events threatening Russia—the late-2000s financial crisis and the 2008 South Ossetia war—changed Putin's plans and caused him to resume a stronger role in Russian politics.
+In the first year of Medvedev's presidency, two external events threatening Russia—the 2008 financial crisis and the 2008 South Ossetia war—changed Putin's plans and caused him to resume a stronger role in Russian politics.